 In the courtyard, a fine granite plaque, with names of those who had lost their lives inscribed on it, reminded us that though things seemed normal, they were not.
 We walked past the shopping arcade and went inside the Patisserie.
 We wanted to buy something just to show our solidarity with the Taj , but found nothing suitable.

 Our lives at home had changed too : with the children gone,there was no one to eat the chocolates and the pastries and puffs!

 We came away, saddened beyond belief.
-One part of me wants to go there and patronise the restaurants for old times’ sake and to re-establish another tomorrow but another part feels hollow : how can we go back and “enjoy” a meal where just weeks ago so much blood was shed?
+One part of me wants to go there .
+I want to patronise the restaurants for old times’ sake .
+I want to re-establish another tomorrow but another part feels hollow : how can we go back and “enjoy” a meal where just weeks ago so much blood was shed?